El Medano Tenerife with its red peak Montaña Roja is a phenomenal place.

 The Medanos (sandy hills) make up 2km natural beaches.
-They are unrivaled on the island by size and quality alone.
+They are unrivaled on the island by size.
+Not to forget its naturist beach by the depicted Montaña Roja.
 By the way, a good 500 years ago, Guanches could still venture in its low wetlands behind dunes and collect small fish called Gueldes and the like.

 Spot Hotel Arenas in the opposite direction beyond another large bay.
 There young folks learn to surf on Playa La Jaquita.